lsst-sqre/times-square/README.md

 This Times Square API service is developed at https://github.com/lsst-sqre/times-square.
 It's user interface is part of [Squareone](https://github.com/lsst-sqre/squareone).
 Times Square is deployed with [Phalanx](https://phalanx.lsst.io/applications/times-square/index.html).

+Documentation on how to set up notebooks for times-square is at https://rsp.lsst.io/v/usdfdev/guides/times-square/authoring/authoring-howto.html ,